Consorcio-Madrono/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 documentation section <../user/data-exploration/tworavens.html>`_ for more information.

-To use the ingest functionality for tabular files, a file can only be up to 2GB in size, however, to upload a tabular file without using ingest, a file can be up to 10GB in size.

-To use the ingest functionality for RData files, a file can only be up to 1MB in size, however, to upload a RData file without using ingest, a file can be up to 10GB in size.
+For example, the ingest functionality for tabular files in the Harvard Dataverse, a file can only be up to 2GB in size.
+To use the ingest functionality for RData files, a file can only be up to 1MB in size, however, to upload a RData file without using ingest, a file can be up to 2GB in size.

 Additional download options available for tabular data (found in the same drop-down menu under the "Download" button):